Life in the Fast Lane: Cover versions

 In 2007, Swedish country and pop singer Jill Johnson recorded the song on her tenth studio album Music Row.

 The song was used as the soundtrack for the roller coaster Eagles' Life in the Fast Lane, which opened at Hard Rock Park in May 2008.

+Hinder cover

-On July 25, 2019 the rock band Hinder released their cover version of the song as a non-album single.
+On July 25, 2019 the American rock band Hinder released their cover version of "Life in the Fast Lane" as a non-album single.

+Background and release

+The cover’s release coincided with the second leg of Hinder’s "Lucky 7 Tour" a three-month North American run with Royal Bliss.
+Their cover of the song received additional coverage from Lollipop Magazine, which highlighted the song’s release across all major platforms and the band implementing it into their setlist for the upcoming tour.